Last updated date: Reason for update:

 Effective Control Arrangements

-The applicant must demonstrate how he/she or the nominee will establish and maintain effective control over the facility.
+The applicant must demonstrate how he/she or the nominee will establish and maintain effective control over the facility (s46(1)(d)(i) of the Regulations).
 This should cover issues such as organisational arrangements, management systems and resources.

 Safety Management Plan

-The applicant must describe the administrative arrangements for managing the safety of the facility and any associated sources.
+The applicant must describe the administrative arrangements for managing the safety of the facility and any associated sources (s46(1)(d)(ii) of the Regulations).
 This should cover issues such as safety culture, safety of premises and equipment, competency and training, incidents, auditing and record keeping.

 Radiation Protection Plan

-The radiation protection plan should cover issues such as principles of radiation protection, planning and design of the workplace, classification of work area, local procedures, radiation monitoring of individuals and the workplace.
+The radiation protection plan should cover issues such as principles of radiation protection, planning and design of the workplace, classification of work areas, local procedures, radiation monitoring of individuals and the workplace.

 In addition, the applicant is responsible for ensuring that arrangements are implemented for the appointment of a suitably qualified radiation safety officer and/or radiation safety committee as appropriate.
 The applicant must provide information about the qualifications and experience of such persons and the arrangements in place for their continued competency.